postcards- seasons spring and winter

 I’ve finished the rest.
 I’ll photograph and post them tomorrow.

-No Responses to “postcards- seasons spring and winter”
+0 thoughts on “postcards- seasons spring and winter

 I’m afraid I have a personal grudge against zig-zag stitch though.
 Have you ever tried making them with a little free-hand machine embroidery instead of the zig-zag?
 I love the way Janet Bolton turns under her hems by hand but this takes ages.